Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 But be warned: working as a model exposes you to a lot of people, you are constantly posing before the camera, and your work environment can change from one moment to the next.

-Models are expected to carry conversations smoothly with different types of people.
+Models are expected to carry on conversations smoothly with different types of people.
 So if you’re an introvert, you might want to give modeling a hard pass and look at the best career alternative.

 Career alternative: sell feet pics

 You can still be a model and an introvert if you’re more comfortable showing your feet and not your face.
-You can sell feet pics online, through platforms like OnlyFans and Instafeet, and make money from the comfort of your home.
-Nobody has to ever know that you own that pretty pair of feet!
+You can sell feet pics online through platforms like OnlyFans and Instafeet, and make money from the comfort of your home.
+Nobody has to ever know that you own that pair of pretty feet!

 Don’t worry about your identity because you can hide behind an alias or a fake name.
 You can also create a dedicated email and PayPal account so you won’t have to give away your bank details to your buyers.